domcloud/domcloud/docs/features/runner.md

 ### `root`

 Set directory root path.
-This also changes the `root` directive in NginX config.
+This also changes the `root` directive in NGINX config.

 :::info
 Because of legacy reason, this is also available in root config.